crossplane/crossplane/design/one-pager-change-logs.md

 #### Quantity of Generated Data

-From testing during prototyping, a typical change log entry was found to be around 6KB in size, including both the full "before" and "after" states of the resource.
+From testing during prototyping, a typical change log entry was found to be around 4KB in size, including both the full desired and observed state of the resource.
 To get an idea of the total quantity of data this feature is expected to generate, we can use the below calculations for a very rough estimate:

-* 1 change log entry is ~6KB
+* 1 change log entry is ~4KB
 * 1000 resources changing 1x per hour
-* 6KB * 1000 changes/hour * 24 hours/day = ~140MB/day
+* 4KB * 1000 changes/hour * 24 hours/day = ~94MB/day

 Note that this estimate can vary depending on the frequency of changes being made to the resources, and the number of fields each resource has.
 This estimate